Sugirtha15/rate-limiter-project/README.md

     // Getters, Setters, and logic...
 }

-Configuration class:
+## Configuration class of Rate Limiter:
-If the time isn't from project means we set the default time 15 seconds.
+If the windowInSeconds is not specified in the project configuration, a default value of 15 seconds is used.
   @Bean
     public RateLimiterService rateLimiterService(RateLimiterPojo config) {
         long windowInSeconds = config.getWindowInSeconds() > 0 ? config.getWindowInSeconds() : 15L;